anyWareSculpture/sculpture-client/README.md

     gulp package

-Compresses the contents of build/ into a single .zip file for the dist/ directory.
+Compresses the contents of build/ into a single .zip file in the dist/ directory.
 This can be directly uploaded as the kiosk app.

     gulp launch